l3rittny/sandrcreations.github.io/about.md

 ---
 layout: page
 title: About
-description: "We have a passion for making handcrafted glass decor, jewlery, and more."
+description: We have a passion for making handcrafted stained glass decor, including stepping stones, sun catchers, cupboard doors, and more.
-permalink: /about/
+permalink: "/about/"
 ---

 <!--img class="col one right" src="/img/prof_pic.jpg"-->